World Alzheimer’s Day – Furthering Clinical Research | Patient Perspectives

 The truth is: despite decades of failed Alzheimer’s clinical trials, we are now in a time of hopeful optimism when it comes to identifying potential treatments for Alzheimer’s and improved diagnostics.
 Researchers have identified blood-based biomarkers that will make it possible to diagnose early onset Alzheimer’s at the earliest stages of cognitive decline or perhaps even before any visible symptoms occur.

 Clinical trial results on three potential disease modifying treatments are scheduled to be unveiled this fall.
-Other researchers are grappling with potential policy changes that advocates hope will lead to clinical studies designed to provide participants the option to learn individual clinical research results.
+Other researchers are grappling with potential policy changes that advocates hope will lead to clinical studies designed to provide patients the option to learn individual clinical research results.

 At the recent Alzheimer’s Association International Conference in Jamie’s hometown of San Diego, more than 4,000 bits of scientific progress were presented.
 From posters to small group sessions, large plenaries and everything in between, science showed us that much is known about the brain and illnesses that cause its premature death.
-At the same time, participants heard scientists repeatedly say that we are just at the beginning of our understanding of the complicated organ that drives every function of our body.
+At the same time, patients heard scientists repeatedly say that we are just at the beginning of our understanding of the complicated organ that drives every function of our body.

 How can we further that understanding?
 Experts believe there are tens of thousands of researchers needed to volunteer to participate in ongoing clinical research.
-And we must address the ongoing deficit in clinical trial participants from traditionally underserved populations such as Blacks and Latinos.
+And we must address the ongoing deficit in clinical trial patients from traditionally underserved populations such as Blacks and Latinos.

 We need companies to make it easier for all people—but particularly people of color—to participate in clinical research.
 One way to do this is to develop decentralized clinical trials where instead of going to a clinical trial site, researchers come to you through “wearables” and other clinical trial technology.